jianwang-mpi/jianwang-mpi.github.io/content/publication/globalegomocap/index.md

 publication_types: ["paper-conference"]

 # Publication name and optional abbreviated publication name.
-publication: In *European Conference on Computer Vision*
+publication: In *International Conference on Computer Vision*
-publication_short: In *ECCV*
+publication_short: In *ICCV*

-abstract: We present UnrealEgo, i.e., a new large-scale naturalistic dataset for egocentric 3D human pose estimation.
-UnrealEgo is based on an advanced concept of eyeglasses equipped with two fisheye cameras that can be used in unconstrained environments.
-We design their virtual prototype and attach them to 3D human models for stereo view capture.
-We next generate a large corpus of human motions.
-As a consequence, UnrealEgo is the first dataset to provide in-the-wild stereo images with the largest variety of motions among existing egocentric datasets.
-Furthermore, we propose a new benchmark method with a simple but effective idea of devising a 2D keypoint estimation module for stereo inputs to improve 3D human pose estimation.
-The extensive experiments show that our approach outperforms the previous state-of-the-art methods qualitatively and quantitatively.
-UnrealEgo and our source codes are available on our project web page (https://4dqv.mpi-inf.mpg.de/UnrealEgo/).
+abstract: Egocentric 3D human pose estimation using a single fisheye camera has become popular recently as it allows capturing a wide range of daily activities in unconstrained environments, which is difficult for traditional outside-in motion capture with external cameras.
+However, existing methods have several limitations.
+A prominent problem is that the estimated poses lie in the local coordinate system of the fisheye camera, rather than in the world coordinate system, which is restrictive for many applications.
+Furthermore, these methods suffer from limited accuracy and temporal instability due to ambiguities caused by the monocular setup and the severe occlusion in a strongly distorted egocentric perspective.
+To tackle these limitations, we present a new method for egocentric global 3D body pose estimation using a single head-mounted fisheye camera.
+To achieve accurate and temporally stable global poses, a spatio-temporal optimization is performed over a sequence of frames by minimizing heatmap reprojection errors and enforcing local and global body motion priors learned from a mocap dataset.
+Experimental results show that our approach outperforms state-of-the-art methods both quantitatively and qualitatively.

 # Summary.
 An optional shortened abstract.
-summary: We present UnrealEgo, i.e., a new large-scale naturalistic dataset for egocentric 3D human pose estimation.
+summary: We present a new method for egocentric global 3D body pose estimation using a single head-mounted fisheye camera.

 tags:
 - Source Themes